isomerpages/mti-osir/_resources/Other Legislation/Sectoral Legislation with O&C provisions.md

 <td>
 <p><strong>Civil Aviation Authority of Singapore Act</strong></p>
 <p>The Civil Aviation Authority of Singapore (CAAS) Act provides for the functions, duties, and powers of CAAS, including the licensing of airport operators, and the regulation of airport development and operations.</p>
-<p>There are approval obligations for specified changes in ownership and control of the airport licensee, and for the acquisition as a going concern of the business of an airport licensee (or any part thereof) conducted pursuant to its licence for an airport.
+<p>There are approval obligations for specified changes in ownership and control of the airport licensee, and for the acquisition as a going concern of the business of an airport licensee (or any part thereof) conducted pursuant to its license for an airport.
 The airport licensee must also not appoint key officers without the prior approval of CAAS.
 Such officers may be removed if they have been appointed without approval.
 Please contact CAAS for more information.</p>
 </td>
 <td>
 <p>Agency in charge: Civil Aviation Authority of Singapore (CAAS)</p>